Markmwaura/e1frontend/README.md

 # e1frontend
-This is a sample website
+This is sample implementation of the dropbox website